 How Does Dual Citizenship Impact My Travel and Visa Requirements?

 Dual citizenship typically allows individuals to hold passports from both countries, enabling easier travel between them.
-Dual citizens can also benefit from visa-free or visa-on-arrival access to more countries, depending on the strength of their second passport.
+Dual citizens can also benefit from visa-free or visa-on-arrival access to more countries, depending on the strength of their .
 This can significantly simplify international travel.

 Will Obtaining Dual Citizenship Affect My Eligibility for Social Benefits in the U.S.?